TahirUddinAhmed/C-Programming-campuscourse/02_Variables and Datatypes/Note2.md

   `c`.
 They can contain alphanumeric characters as well as special characters <br>
   `d`.
 Keywords words can be used as variable name <br>

-3. Which of the following cannot be a variable name in C ?
+3. Which of the following cannot be a variable name in C ? <br>
  `a`.
 TRUE <br>
  `b`. friend <br>
  `c`. export <br>